CobeyH/Leora/README.md

 # MothLight

 MothLight is a 2D puzzle game in which the player controls lights in the environment to guide flocks of moths to a goal.
-This project was undertaken over the past 4 months to build Unity skills for future employment.
+This project was started in June 2022 to build Unity skills for future employment.
 Some of the key concepts used are listed below:

 - Scene Management